CVLab-Uniss/ONE/Demo_ReID/README.md

 pip install pandas transformers faiss-cpu torch Pillow torchvision matplotlib
 ```

-Copy the pretrained model on the container
+To copy the pretrained model on the container **run this command from the HOST system.**
 ```bash
 docker cp test_full.pth base-container:/ONE/Demo_ReID
 ```